How do I know whether the location I am interested in is available for the scheme I am applying to?

 What is the deadline to submit my application and will this reopen?

-The deadline will be advertised on each scheme's job advert.
+The deadline will be advertised on each job advert.

 Is there a word limit for my application answers and will the length of my answers affect my chances of being progressed to the next stage?